garfix/nligems/doc/internals.md

 Historical systems have had the following goals:

-- Answer questions (question-answering)
+- Find an exact answer (question-answering)
+- Locate information in unstructured text sources (information retrieval)
 - Execute commands (virtual assistants)
 - Keeping a conversation alive (chatbots)
 - Help the user make a selection (decision support: IR-NLI, WISBER)
 - Help the user fix a problem (troubleshooting: SOPHIE)
-- Locate information in raw text sources (information retrieval)
 - Create a paraphrase of a story (story understanding)
 - Model human cognition (cognitive model: DAYDREAMER, ACRES)
 - Prototype / proof-of-concept (show how a certain technique can be used)